 The most important of our several Google Display ad groups has promoted the 'Help me understand legal terms' beta product to members of an affinity audience, based on browsing history.
-Users with a browsing history that suggests interest in legal definitions are displayed ad content such as the banner below (a gif with three alternating states).
+Users with a browsing history that suggests interest in legal definitions are displayed Legal Choices ad content.
 Between February and September 2020, this ad group generated almost 0.5 million visits to Legal Choices at an average cost per click of £0.08.